-The view from the National Security Council.
+The view of cybersecurity from the National Security Council.

 Tom Bossert (Assistant to the President for Homeland Security and Counterterrorism, National Security Council, Executive Office of the President).
 His remarks suggested several themes the conference is likely to pursue.